luckynvic/QActivityLog/README.md

     }
 ```

-Since QLogFilter is extends of CFilter, you can use as contoller filter.
+Since QLogFilter was extends of CFilter, you can used extension same as controller filter.
 Please refer to [documentation](http://www.yiiframework.com/doc/guide/1.1/en/basics.controller#filter).

 **Warning!** logCategory and logLevel should be same as in your config